 Above: Winter temperatures in Stockholm on the same day one year apart: 6 January 2019 reached below -2.4°C and one year later, increased to up to 2.9°C in 2020.

 Now, you are able to pinpoint any point on the planet and look back and ahead at the environment in time.

-To get started, head over to the Meteomatics API documentation or UP42 marketplace listing, create a UP42 account and start working with weather data today.
+To get started, head over to the UP42 marketplace, create a UP42 account and start working with weather data today.
 We're really looking forward to seeing what processing blocks and workflows can be built by combining weather data with other data on UP42!